scaleoutsean/eseries-perf-analyzer/README.md

 $ pwd
 /home/sean/eseries-perf-analyzer/collector

 $ # note the location.
-Don't do this in /home/sean/eseries-perf-analyzer/epa and wipe your InfluxDB!
+Don't do this in /home/sean/eseries-perf-analyzer/epa and wipe your InfluxDB

 $ docker-compose down && docker-compose up
 ```